bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-10-30-save-the-green-planet.md

 **Not a superhero, just an average man**
 Our main character Byung Gu is completely unlike any superhero.
 But he is still a hero.
 He does not process Superman’s cloak or Spiderman’s webs: all he has is a blind belief of mankind.
 And actually, outside of the movies, it is the job of ordinary people to keep peace on earth.

-**The ordinary is just a cover for the exceptional
+**The ordinary is just a cover for the exceptional**
-**Hollywood-style science-fiction excels in showing off future worlds and virtual spaces created with the most advanced computer graphics.
+Hollywood-style science-fiction excels in showing off future worlds and virtual spaces created with the most advanced computer graphics.
 This science fiction film’s stylistic signature however, may be its emphasis on drama and emotional pitch.

 A visual marker for the film’s unique imagination can be found in the Earth Defence Headquarters.
 From the outside, the home is like many a traditional home that can be found in the countryside of Korea.
 On the inside however, it is a fantastical mission control centre.
 Furthermore, through the use of suspenseful editing, inventive visuals and unusual sounds (à la Jean-Pierre Jeunet), the film delivers a peculiar brand of entertainment fantasy.

-Original production notes
+**Original production notes**

-<![endif]-->
+<br><br>

 **SAVE THE GREEN PLANET!
 (JIGUREUL JIKYEORA!)**
 _Director_: Jang Joon-hwan
 _Production Company_: Sidus Corporation
 _Presented by_: CJ Entertainment
 _Presented in association with_: Sidus Corporation, Discovery Venture Capital
 _Executive Producer_: Lee Kang-bok
-_Co-executive producers_: Tcha Seung-jai,
+_Co-executive producers_: Tcha Seung-jai,  Jung Hong-kyun
-Jung Hong-kyun
 _Producers_: Tcha Seung-jai, Noh Jong-yoon
 _Co-producer_: Kim Sun-ah
 _Line Producer_: Kim Dong-hwan
 _Production Supervisor_: Seok Dong-joon
 _Assistant Director_: Kim Jong-hoon
 _Script Supervisor_: Roh Doek
-_Casting_: Jun Hong-joo, Kim Kyung-rok,
+_Casting_: Jun Hong-joo, Kim Kyung-rok,  Kim Sang-eun
-Kim Sang-eun
 _Screenplay_: Jang Joon-hwan
 _Director of Photography_: Houng Gyung-pyo
 _B Camera_: Cho Ki-young